t-karasova/grs-samples-python/product/tutorials/tutorial_import_products_big_query_table.md

 export PROJECT_NUMBER=<YOUR_PROJECT_NUMBER>
 ```

-## Import products from the BigQuery table
+## Create the BigQuery table and upload products

 Before you import products to your catalog, you need to upload the data to the BigQuery table first.
 There are two ways to do it: